...

 ...which standards must be complied with according to the Machinery Directive 2006/42/EC?

-There are two subcategories:
+These are further divided into two subcategories:

 Examples of B standards include: